Cognitive Decline & Memory Service Clinic

 Who we care for

-We care for people of any age, however the clinic is mainly focused on memory problems which are associated with ageing.
+We care for adults and mainly focus on memory problems which are associated with aging.

 What to expect

-Once a referral has been received you will be contacted to arrange an initial appointment with one of our allied health staff who will also become your care coordinator.
+Once a referral has been received, you will be contacted by the CDAMS clinic to arrange an initial appointment with one of our Key Workers.

 Commonly asked questions